Skip to the main content of the page

 How it Works

 The Oregon Department of Energy reviews applications and approves sites that meet eligibility criteria to become Self-Direct consumers.
-Certified sites can submit energy efficiency and renewable project applications to ODOE through the interactive LECPPP website.
-ODOE staff review applications and pre-certify eligible energy efficiency or renewable project applications.
+Certified sites can submit energy efficiency and renewable project applications including Green Tags (REC) contracts to ODOE through the interactive LECPPP website.
+Once ODOE receives all required deliverables, including the program administration fee, staff review applications and pre-certify eligible energy efficiency and renewable project applications and approve Green Tags contract applications.
 Sites then spend their own funds to build pre-certified projects.
 Once the project is complete, they submit an application for credit to ODOE.
-ODOE reviews and approves the eligible project costs, which include a small fee paid to ODOE for program administration.
+ODOE reviews and approves the eligible project costs, which includes the program fee.
 Certified project costs add to the energy efficiency or renewable credit balance, and the credits do not expire.

 Each month when a site has an energy efficiency or renewable credit balance, they can offset the monthly cost-effective energy efficiency amount included in rates and the renewable portion of the Public Purpose Charge, meaning they do not pay the utility that portion of the PPC.
 The available credit balance is reduced by the monthly energy efficiency and renewable offset amount.
-Funds spent on certified energy efficiency projects, Green Tags (also known as Renewable Energy Certificates), and distribution system-connected technologies projects increase the site credit balances while monthly offsets reduce them.
+Funds spent on certified energy efficiency projects, Green Tags (also known as Renewable Energy Certificates), distribution system-connected technologies projects, and the associated program fee increase the site credit balances while monthly offsets reduce them.

 See the Administrative Rules for more information.